ScottKingCodes/HumanActivitySmartPhoneCleanData/CodeBook.md

 * ytrain for the y_train.txt
 * ytest for the y_test.txt

-Merge the training and test set in subject, X, and Y to create one data set
+I then merged the training and test set in subject, X, and Y to create one data set

 To start, I made 3 separate tables: